 Ethics, Nominating, and Corporate Governance Committee.
 The Ethics Committee is responsible for identifying, reviewing and evaluating candidates to serve as our directors (consistent with criteria approved by our Board of Directors), reviewing and evaluating incumbent directors, recommending to our Board of Directors for selection candidates for election to our Board of Directors, making recommendations to our Board of Directors regarding the membership of the committees of our Board of Directors, assessing the performance of our Board of Directors, and developing our corporate governance principles.
 Our Ethics Committee charter can be found on our website at www.gladstoneinvestment.com.
 During the fiscal year ended March 31, 2017, the Ethics Committee was composed of Messrs.
 Adelgren (Chairperson), Outland and Wilkinson.
 Mr. Parker and Mses.
-English and Merrick served as alternate members of the Ethics Committee.
-Alternate members of the Ethics Committee serve and participate in meetings of the committee only in the event of an absence of a regular member of the committee.
+English and Merrick served as alternate members of the Ethics Committee only in the event of an absence of a regular member of the committee.
 Each member and alternate of the Ethics Committee is independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
 The Ethics Committee met four times during the last fiscal year.

 The Ethics Committee considers director candidates recommended by stockholders.
-The Ethics Committee does not alter the manner in which it evaluates candidates, including the minimum criteria set forth below under "-Qualification for our Director Candidates," based on whether the candidate was recommended by a stockholder or not.
+The Ethics Committee does not alter the manner in which it evaluates candidates, including the minimum criteria set forth below under "Qualification for our Director Candidates," based on whether the candidate was recommended by a stockholder or not.
 Stockholders who wish to recommend individuals for consideration to become nominees for election to our Board of Directors may do so by timely delivering a written recommendation to the Ethics Committee containing the information required by our Bylaws.

 For nominations for election to our Board of Directors or other business to be properly brought before an annual meeting by a stockholder, the stockholder must comply with the advance notice provisions and other requirements of Article III, Section 5 of our Bylaws.
-These notice provisions require that nominations for directors for the upcoming fiscal year must be received no earlier than 120 days before the first anniversary of the then-current fiscal year's annual meeting of stockholders, and no later than 90 days before the first anniversary of the then-current fiscal year's annual meeting is advanced or delayed by more than 30 days from the first anniversary of the prior year's annual meeting, notice by the stockholder, to be timely, must be delivered not earlier than the close of business on the 120th day prior to such annual meeting date and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.
+These notice provisions require that nominations for directors for the upcoming fiscal year must be received no earlier than 120 days before the first anniversary of the then-current fiscal year's annual meeting of stockholders, and no later than 90 days before the first anniversary of the then-current fiscal year's annual meeting is advanced or delayed by more than 30 days from the first anniversary of the prior year's annual meeting, notice by the stockholder, to be timely, must be delivered not earlier than the close of business on the 120th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.